 "background","stripes","trend"or"animation".- plot_title

-Character string to be used for the plot title.
+A character string for the plot title.

 - n_temp

-11).- col_pal
+11.- col_pal

 hcl.pals()color palette to be used for plotting.- ...